Let Your Head Go: Reception

 Compsey from Digital Spy noted that the video "proved she can laugh at herself".
 In the same vein, Billboards O'Brien deemed it a "inspired satirical video" which "proved that, despite her deadly serious image, Posh Spice certainly wasn't averse to poking fun at herself".
 Myers of Official Charts Company felt that the clip "showed Victoria sending up her fashionista diva image to great effect."
 Ben Kelly of Attitude said that the material "raises the stakes as she raves it out in a maniacal flower-chopping scene which gives way to the most pouty section in a music video ever".
 Sinclair wrote in Spice Girls Revisited: How The Spice Girls Reinvented Pop that the video's humour was a key element in Fuller's strategy for rebuilding Beckham's image, as it was "a powerful way of countering the perception that she was vain and too full of herself".
+On the UK TV Airplay Chart, Let Your Head Go peaked at number 7 on 03 January 2004.